 How To Tie A Double Nail Knot

-Tying a double nail knot is much the same as tying a single one, you just repeat the process twice, once with each of the two pieces of line you’re attaching so that the wraps meet in the middle.
-It might sound tricky but it’s actually very simple.
+The process of tying a double nail knot mirrors that of the single one, except you repeat the process twice, once with each of the two pieces of line you’re attaching so that the wraps meet in the middle.
+It might sound tricky, but it’s actually pretty straightforward.

 How do you tie a nail knot without a tool?

 While a tool makes the process easier, you can certainly tie nail knots without one.
 Just follow the same steps as above, ensuring your turns coil up, stay hollow, and aligned.
 This will make it easier to pull the tag end through at the end.

 Is a Uni knot the same as a nail knot?